effectz-ai/effectz_vlm_ocr/README.md

 ## Welcome to Effectz-VLM-OCR
 ### Effectz-VLM-OCR => Convert Documents and Images into Markdown Format with VLMs
 Effectz-VLM-OCR helps you easily convert documents and images into markdown format powered by **Vision Language Models (VLMs)**.
-You can customize the VLM and the system prompt too.
+You can customize the system prompt, the markdown generation model type and the layout detection model type too.

 - [💾 Effectz-VLM-OCR Walkthrough](#effectz-vlm-ocr-walkthrough)